-Stripped to their essence Uber, AirBnB and the like resemble a very old economic structure: the marketplace.
+Stripped to their essence Uber, AirBnB resemble a very old economic structure: the marketplace.
 Marketplaces are where buyers and sellers come together to exchange.
 On Uber this is riders and drivers.
-On AirBnB owners and renters etc. Marketplaces have existed for thousands of years, practically since civilization first began.
+On AirBnB owners and renters.
+Marketplaces have existed for thousands of years, practically since civilization first began.

 More broadly, we have platforms.
 This includes companies like Facebook, Google, Microsoft and eBay.
 Facebook is a platform mediating between users – and advertisers.
 Google is a platform mediating between users and content – and advertisers.
 Microsoft’s Windows is an operating system platform mediating between apps and users.

 Strictly platforms as broader than marketplaces.
-For example, an operating system or social network is a platform but not, strictly, a marketplace.
-However, many of the same ideas apply and so the distinction does not matter much here.
+For example, an operating system or social network is a platform but not, obviously, a marketplace.
+However, many of the same ideas apply and so the distinction does not matter much.

-Furthermore, buyers and sellers usually don’t want to have to participate in lots of different marketplaces (“multi-homing” is a pain).
-Combined with the positive feedback effects this creates a strong pressure for there to be just one marketplaces.1
+Furthermore, buyers and sellers don’t want to have to go to many different platforms (“multi-homing” is a pain).
+Combined with the positive feedback effects of liquidity and diversity, this creates a strong pressure for there to be just one platform.1

 You don’t have ten fish markets in a town, you have one.
 You don’t have fifty stock exchanges, you have one.